PATH CASE STUDY

 Ethiopia

-PATH used a similar roadmap as Uganda and Ghana, by identifying the Amhara Region and Addis Ababa City Administration for the launch of an evaluation of 14 STREAM Disinfectant Generator devices.
+In Ethiopia, PATH used a roadmap similar to those for Uganda and Ghana, identifying Amhara Region and Addis Ababa City Administration for the launch of an evaluation of 14 STREAM devices.
 In March 2023, we received Amhara Regional Health Bureau approval to submit a protocol to the ethics review committee.

 While PATH was securing approvals from regional health authorities, confirming staff participation, and preparing the study protocol, an armed conflict erupted in the region, halting this work.